-Citric acid is a weak organic acid.
-It occurs naturally in produce, and in particular, citrus fruits such as limes, oranges, and lemons.
+Citric acid is a weak organic acid that occurs naturally in produce, such as citrus fruits.
+It is used in food, cosmetics, and cleaning products.

 Citric acid is a naturally occurring antioxidant.
 People use it as a food flavoring and preservative, an ingredient in cosmetics, and a component in cleaning products.

 Because citric acid works as an additive, there is a manufactured version of it.
 Some people may be

 Read more to learn about the natural and artificial sources of citric acid, as well as their potential benefits and risks.

 Citric acid is a weak acid.
 In its natural form, it looks like small, clear crystals, similar to table salt.
 Although it is odorless, it has an acidic taste.

 It is an alpha-hydroxy acid (AHA).
 This means it has one hydroxyl group attached to the alpha position of the acid.
 Other AHAs include lactic acid, glycolic acid, malic acid, and tartaric acid.

 There are both natural and artificial sources of citric acid.

 Citrus fruits such as lemons and limes have the

 Other natural sources include tangerines, oranges, grapefruits, pineapples, tomatoes, broccoli, carrots, and berries.